Visit Segesta – Hot Springs

 Segesta thermal baths

-The thermal baths of Segesta have several hot springs, three of which are used by the thermal complex.
+The thermal baths of Segesta have several hot springs, three of which are used by the spa centre.

-In the vicinity of the baths, which have to be paid for, other hot water resurgences are left free.
-These free natural baths are also known in Sicily as the ‘Polle del Crimiso‘ (thermal pools) or the ‘Terme libere di Segesta‘ and are sure to attract travellers in search of natural beauty.
+Near the paid baths there are other free hot springs.
+Known in Sicily as ‘Polle del Crimiso‘ or ‘Terme libere di Segesta‘, these free baths are sure to attract travellers in search of natural beauty.

-To get to this beautiful place, rich in natural resources, I had to cross a stream.
+To get to this beautiful place, rich in natural resources, you have to cross a stream.
 But it was worth it.
-About ten metres from the crossing, in a corner of the valley, the sulphurous spring appears, mysteriously flowing into a large natural pool.
-This thermal pool is as if hidden and lost among the tall grasses that make this place truly unique.
+About ten metres from the crossing, in a corner of the valley, appears the sulphurous spring, whose waters mysteriously flow into a large natural pool.
+This thermal pool seems to be hidden and lost among the tall grasses that make this place truly unique.

 You can also feel that the proximity of the reeds and tamarisk has a great influence on the state of the atmosphere, as it has a great influence on the soil and the stream that runs a few metres away.
 This elegant vegetation has a calming effect on the mind.
 At the foot of the sulphur spring there is also a wall of travertine with coloured stripes, which forms an attractive contrast to this place rich in beauty.